 This is the number of times residents are rehospitalized per 1,000 days of short-term patient care.
 There is generally a correlation between staying out of the hospital and the quality of rehabilitation services.

 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of independence with ADL's typically correlates with better rehabilitation services.
+This metric is a measure of the percentage of short-term stay residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Many would argue this is a reasonable measure of rehabilitation performance.